 The Disability and Veterans Community Resources Directory is a database of groups and organizations that help employers find, hire and retain people with disabilities and veterans.
 Users may search for organizations based on region and state and have the option to download or import search results.

 OneMoreWay.org is a free resource for employers interested in hiring people with disabilities.
-The organization offers informational seminars and a forum for connecting with other employers around the topic of inclusive hiring practices.
+The organization offers informational seminars and a forum for connecting with other employers about inclusive hiring practices.

 PEAT is an initiative that fosters collaboration and action around accessible technology in the workplace as a way to increase employment opportunities for people with disabilities.
 It offers a range of resources, including an Employer Guide and TalentWorks, to assist employers in ensuring their technology tools and eRecruiting platforms are accessible to all employees and job applicants.

 Funded by the U.S. Social Security Administration (SSA), Ticket to Work connects employers with organizations that help in recruiting and hiring people with disabilities.
-To reach the program helpline, call 1-866-968-7842.
+For more information call 1-866-968-7842.

 USBLN is a national nonprofit organization that helps business meet and exceed their goals through disability inclusion in the workplace, supply chain and marketplace.
 It also offers a certification program for disability-owned and service-disabled veteran-owned businesses.